 I’m a Scientist, Get me out of here will run for two weeks from Monday 6th to Friday 17th March 2017, during British Science Week.

-This March, your favourite online science engagement activity returns with seven themed zones, and a range of general science zones suitable for any kind of researcher.
+This March, your favourite online science engagement activity returns with six themed zones, and a range of general science zones suitable for any kind of researcher.

 Medical Physics Zone

 Ever since the first x-ray picture of a hand was taken over 100 years ago, physics has played a vital role in medicine.
 Physicists have revolutionised medicine and are developing even better ways to diagnose and treat illness that will help save lives and keep us living longer in the future.
 In this zone, you might meet a scientist working with huge magnets to create scans of people’s brains, someone helping people’s vision through laser surgery or a scientist treating cancer using x-rays.